yusuftas/BetterManualAPI/README.md

+# Note: This app  is not actively maintained anymore.

 # BetterManual

 This app is intended to ease shooting in manual and aperture priority mode with (legacy) prime lenses on the A5100 camera.
 It uses the [OpenMemories Framework](https://github.com/ma1co/OpenMemories-Framework).